-Bullying (see anti-bullying policy)
+Bullying and Safeguarding (see Anti-bullying and Safeguarding policies)

-Bullying within school or the local community is not condoned and appropriate action is taken when incidences occur.
+Bullying and child-on child abuse within school or the local community is not condoned and appropriate action is taken when incidences occur including following the general safeguarding principles set out in Keeping Children Safe in Education.
 The headteacher should be made aware of such incidences and steps will be taken to involve parents.
 Parents and children should be in no doubt that such behaviour is totally unacceptable.
-Children should also be aware that they must inform staff of any bullying so that these can be eliminated.
+Children should also be aware that they must inform staff of any bullying or child-on-child abuse so that these can be eliminated.
 This applies also to suggestions or indications of racial harassment.